 Stainless steel products are selected where their inherent corrosion resistance, strength and aesthetic appeal are required.
-However, dependent on the service conditions, stainless steel will stain and discolour due to surface deposits and so cannot be assumed to be completely maintenance free.
+However, dependent on the service conditions, stainless steel can stain and discolour due to surface deposits and so cannot be assumed to be completely maintenance free.

 In order to achieve maximum corrosion resistance and aesthetic appeal, the surface of the stainless steel must be kept clean.
 If cleaning schedules are carried out on a regular basis, good performance and long service life will result.

 Clean with a stainless steel cleaner, DO NOT use soap, chemical cleaning detergents, bleach or abrasive cleaners.
 Should mild detergent be used, please ensure that the detergent is fully rinsed off unit prior to drying.

 Painted surfaces and architectural lacquers: